 “The disease can also occur in the lining of the chest, heart, abdomen, and testicles, but it most commonly develops in the lining of the lungs,” they write on their site.

-The cancer is often triggered by overexposure to asbestos, and it can certainly lead to death as it has been doing to so many people throughout the years.
+The cancer is often triggered by overexposure to asbestos, and it can undoubtedly lead to death, as it has been done to many people throughout the years.

 Most people believe that asbestos exposure is no longer a problem.
 Most companies don’t use the material, and buildings with asbestos are usually updated.

 Still, the reality is that asbestos is still here, and it is still affecting many people.

 Asbestos does not only affect people who work with the material but friends and family members could be exposed through secondary exposure if this individual brings the fibers along with him or her unknowingly.